CS-SE-DEV/FHAPI-TO-LEEF/README.md

 # FH API To LEEF

 A Python script that connects to falcon host's public streaming API and outputs into LEEF format to be consumed by QRadar SIEM.
-Optionally the events can be convereted to LEEF and pushed via syslog to QRadar.

 # Deployment